Announcing Citrea Testnet Launching on Bitcoin Testnet4

 With Citrea Testnet, Bitcoin starts to scale its original goal: self-sovereign finance.

-GEORGE TOWN, Cayman Islands , Sept.
-24, 2024 /CNW/ -- Today, Citrea announces the launch of Citrea Testnet on Bitcoin Testnet4.
+GEORGE TOWN, Cayman Islands, Sept.
+24, 2024 /PRNewswire/ -- Today, Citrea announces the launch of Citrea Testnet on Bitcoin Testnet4.
 Citrea Testnet marks a significant step towards using Bitcoin as a settlement layer, setting the stage for a decentralized, self-sovereign financial ecosystem on a global scale.
 Bitcoin is now one step closer to its next phase, the foundation for the world's finance.

 Citrea Testnet introduces a new Bitcoin era for both developers and users, where accessing Bitcoin's utility doesn't come at the expense of sacrificing its self-sovereignty.
 Citrea Testnet is the only working rollup solution allowing EVM developers to build decentralized applications that inherit Bitcoin's security while leveraging the most trust-minimized way to use BTC.